 Looking online, a lot of recipes for easy protein pancake use protein powders with added xanthan gum, fibres and milk powders.
 What this means is that the protein essentially has binders and emulsifiers already included.

-Xanthan gum doesn’t agree with me, so I only use it where it’s essential (like in gluten free croissants).
+Xanthan gum doesn’t agree with me so I only use it where it’s essential (like in gluten free croissants).
 I don’t think xanthan gum is essential to a protein powder.
 Another consideration for me is that I can’t have added fibres or gums while on my elimination diet.
 This is why my protein powder recipes all use pure proteins without any extra ingredients.

 If you’d like to try a protein powder with additives in this recipe, you can.
 I can’t vouch for the success of it, but I’d love to know how you go if you do.

 The other thing with protein powders (plant based ones particularly) is that they’re all made from different ingredients.
 Just as white rice flour and sorghum flour have very different absorbencies, so too do different plant proteins.
-As an example, whey protein is a lot drier and more thirsty than hemp protein.
+As an example, soy protein is a lot drier and more thirsty than hemp protein.

 Plant based protein powders I have tried in this recipe